Joe Krakoski (defensive back)

-Joseph Andrew Krakoski, Jr. (born December 18, 1937) is a former American football defensive back in the National Football League for the Washington Redskins, as well as the Oakland Raiders of the American Football League.
+Joseph Andrew Krakoski Jr. (Pronounced: KRA-ka-ski) (born December 18, 1937) is an American former professional football player who was a defensive back in the National Football League (NFL) for the Washington Redskins, as well as the Oakland Raiders of the American Football League.
 Krakoski was a fourteen time letter winner at Westville High School in Westville, Illinois.

 He played college football at the University of Illinois where he was a member of Sigma Pi fraternity.
-He was drafted in the sixth round of the 1961 NFL Draft, as well as in the 18th round of the 1961 AFL Draft.
+He was selected in the sixth round of the 1961 NFL draft, as well as in the 18th round of the 1961 AFL draft.

+Personal life

+He is the father of former Washington Redskins linebacker, Joe Krakoski.